What is narcolepsy?

 Microsleep is a very brief sleep episode during which you continue to function (talk, put things away, etc.) and then awaken with no memory of the activities.

 Nighttime wakefulness.
-If you suffer from narcolepsy, you may have periods of wakefulness at night with hot flashes, elevated heart rate, and sometimes intense alertness.
+If you suffer from narcolepsy, you may have periods of wakefulness at night with hot flashes, elevated heart rate, or intense alertness.

 Rapid entry to REM sleep.
-Narcoleptics have unique sleep cycles where he or she may enter the REM or dream phase of sleep right after falling alseep, whereas most people take about 90 minutes to enter REM.
+Narcoleptics have unique sleep cycles.
+Whereas most people take about 90 minutes to enter the REM or dream phase of sleep, a narcoleptic may do so right after falling asleep.
 Therefore, you'll experience the characteristics of REM sleep (vivid dreams and muscle paralysis) at the beginning of sleep, even if that sleep is during the day.

-While researchers continue to seek out the root cause of narcolepsy, the general consensus is that your genetics, accompanied by an environmental trigger of some sort—a virus, for example—may affect your brain chemicals and cause narcolepsy.
+Researchers continue to seek out the root cause of narcolepsy.
+The general consensus is that your genetics, accompanied by an environmental trigger such as a virus, for example, may affect your brain chemicals and cause the disorder.

 Scientists have discovered that people with narcolepsy are lacking in hypocretin (also called orexin), a chemical in the brain that activates arousal and regulates sleep.
-Narcoleptics generally do not have as many Hcrt cells (neurons that secrete hypocretin), inhibiting his or her ability to fully control alertness, which accounts for his or her tendency to fall asleep.
+Narcoleptics also generally have fewer Hcrt cells (neurons that secrete hypocretin), inhibiting their ability to fully control alertness, which accounts for their tendency to fall asleep.
 Scientists are working on developing treatments to supplement hypocretin levels to reduce narcolepsy symptoms.

 Narcolepsy can often be either mis- or undiagnosed.
-People with narcolepsy often wait to consult a doctor because the most common (and sometimes the only) symptom is excessive daytime sleepiness, a symptom that could be indicative of many conditions.
+People with the disorder may wait to consult a doctor because the most common (and sometimes the only) symptom is excessive daytime sleepiness, which could be indicative of many conditions.
 Additionally, narcolepsy symptoms are often falsely attributed to other sleep disorders or medical conditions (such as depression or epilepsy).

 As the only unique symptom of narcolepsy is cataplexy (sudden loss of muscle control), diagnosis of the condition can take a long time.
 If you suspect you have narcolepsy, be sure to speak with your doctor about ALL of the symptoms you are experiencing.